pomerium/documentation/content/docs/guides/guacamole.md

 # Secure Apache Guacamole

 This guide will walk you through securing an instance of [Apache Guacamole](https://guacamole.apache.org/) behind Pomerium, leveraging JWT Claims Headers for HTTP header authentication.
 The setup allows centralized, secure, and seamless authentication via Pomerium.
 [Apache Guacamole](https://guacamole.apache.org/), a clientless, remote desktop gateway that supports VNC, RDP, and SSH protocols.
++To complete this guide, you will:
++1.
+Install and configure Guacamole using Docker Compose.
++2.
+Replace the default Nginx with Pomerium in the Docker setup.
++3.
+Configure Pomerium to forward identity headers to Guacamole.
++4.
+Securely run your setup and verify proper authentication.
 ## How to secure Apache Guacamole

 You'll run a Guacamole server behind Pomerium, and configure the Guacamole instance to support [HTTP header authentication](https://guacamole.apache.org/doc/gug/header-auth.html).
 After a user authenticates against the configured identity provider, Pomerium will forward the user's email address in an unsigned HTTP header to Guacamole with the request.